 There are plenty of ways older adults can get physical activity safely and enjoyably.
 For example, water aerobics, yoga, dancing, and walking are all powerful ways to improve both your physical and your emotional health.
 However, seniors should always consult with their doctor before starting a new exercise routine.

-5. Try New Hobbies
+5. Explore New (or Old) Hobbies

 It’s easy for seniors to stick to the activities that are familiar.
 This may be comforting, but it also can be good for your emotional health to try out new hobbies.
 Something brand new can be exciting and mentally stimulating, and you may find your new favorite activity.